box/box-python-sdk/migration-guides/from-v3-to-v4.md

 ## Highlighting the Key Differences

-The `box_sdk_gen` package usage in v4 remains the same as in v3 and is not covered in this document.
+The `boxsdk` package usage in v4 remains the same as in v3 and is not covered in this document.
-If you are migrating code from `BoxSDK` to `boxsdk`, which we recommend, the key differences between the packages are documented in:
+If you are migrating code from `boxsdk` to `box_sdk_gen` package, which we recommend, the key differences between the packages are documented in:

 - [Migration guide: boxsdk → box_sdk_gen](./from-boxsdk-to-box_sdk_gen.md)